cheomanigua/webdocse/content/docs/git.md

 - `git pull`
 - It is the same as `git fetch` + `git merge`
 - Updates a local repository to the latest changes from GitHub
-- Before you pull, push any local changes to GitHub
 - It is recommended to pull frequenctly when working within a team

 ### Git branch, git merge & git checkout